mediaventures-tech/ivyadcollab/README.md

 - Research and edit the stat information
 - Edit 'Network section'
 - Campus prestige: Verify the information.
 Add a bit mor eif needed and add in small squares below each description maybe stats of the newspaper (1st student led, oldest, 100k readers, etc).
-- Delete compeltely the Medi Kit section
+- Delete completely the Media Kit section
 - Ask Sriya about the footer.

 (2) About